Skip to content

 The Promise still comes from ordinary JavaScript code; until(...) brings its fulfillment or rejection back into the routine’s control flow.

-In this example, yield* until(...) is where the routine hands control to shajara and receives the Promise result back.
+The yield* until(...) expression is where the routine hands control to shajara and receives the Promise result back.

 When one asynchronous step can run alongside the current flow, the parent routine can start it and wait for its result where that value is needed.